ucb-dataj/2018/md/week10.md

 UPDATE bls_fatalities_2011 SET fatality_rate = ((fatalities::float/population)*100000);
 ```

-Why did we have to re-cast it?
+That `::float` is recasting fatalities, which are stored as an integer, into a decimal number.
 Well,  [because](https://dba.stackexchange.com/questions/200320/what-am-i-doing-wrong-with-my-math).
 And then output it:

 ```sql